Beeylay History, Family Crest & Coats of Arms

 Another 49 words (4 lines of text) are included under the topic Early Beeylay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Beeylay family to the New World and Oceana
+Migration of the Beeylay family

 The cruelties suffered under the new government forced many to leave their ancient homeland for the freedom of the North American colonies.
 Those who arrived safely found land, freedom, and opportunity for the taking.
 These hardy settlers gave their strength and perseverance to the young nations that would become the United States and Canada.
 Immigration and passenger lists have shown many early immigrants bearing the name Beeylay: Jo, his wife Ann, and daughter Ann Barbara Bellie all settled in Georgia in 1737; John Bellie settled in Philadelphia, Pennsylvania in 1754; James Beely settled in Virginia in 1635.